tomdiggle/tomdiggle.com/source/_posts/2012-07-01-tdinputview-for-ios.markdown

 date: 2012-07-01 3:33
 categories: iOS
 shorturlpath: 1234
+twitter_description: TDInputView is an open source replacement for the standard system keyboard in iOS 4.0+.
 ---

 TDInputView is an open source replacement for the standard system keyboard in iOS 4.0+.
 TDInputView subclasses UITextField and replaces the inputView with a custom UIView that you can design.
 Below is a screenshot of TDInputView in action from my app Wager which can be downloaded from the App Store for free [here](http://itunes.apple.com/us/app/wager-lite/id405046159?mt=8).